dftbplus/mpifx/doc/sphinx/using.rst

 Using MPIFX
 ===========

-Before you can use the MPIFX routines, you need basically the following steps.
+Before you can use the MPIFX routines you need the following steps:

 #.
 Use the module `libmpifx_module` in your routines.